smit-xai/smit-xai.github.io/README.md

 **How?**

-1. Download the template from the repository.
+1. Download the template from the repository: https://github.com/smit-xai/smit-xai.github.io/blob/main/template.docx
 2. Add the existing method according to the criteria in the table.
 3. Upload the complete card to the repository as : AUTHOR OF THE METHOD.docx
 4. We will check the method card subsequently and add it to our collection.